 Micromobility is expected to grow within the Plan area.
-More micromobility corrals should be provided as part of public capital projects and private developments so they are widely and conveniently available and riders learn to see them as an easy way to park the devices safely, conveniently, and in a way that does not hinder pedestrian access.
-Corrals should be built in accordance with MCDOT location and design specifications, including concrete pads, u-racks, scooter racks, lighting, and charging capability for both e-scooters and ebikes.
+More micromobility corrals should be provided as part of public capital projects and private developments so that they are widely and conveniently available and riders learn to see them as an easy way to park the devices safely, conveniently, and in a way that does not hinder pedestrian access.
+Corrals should be built in accordance with MCDOT location and design specifications, including concrete pads, u-racks, scooter racks, lighting, and charging capability for both escooters and e-bikes.